YuliyaHlukhatarenka/FrontCamp/Angular/news-app/README.md

 4.	+ Date is prepolulated whith current date when create OR set automatically based on the time when article is saved.
 5.	+ Author may be prepoluated by the one who is Logged in.
 6.	+ Here you can set the URL name, that will be used for routing.
 E.g Heading is ‘Upcoming Minsk Events’, the url will be ‘upcoming-minsk-events’.
 The field is also mandatory, otherwise you will have to generate url for your article.

+Task2:
+1.	+ Add two additional configurations if angular.json:
+    a.
+For “serve” with AOT
+    b.
+For “build” with prod mode but without AOT
+2.	+ Create most of the components according to the mockup, make some template styling.
+3.	+ Add mock data, one for source list, one for the newslist (just and array of nock objects, representing news).
+Display it on page using directives *ngFor, component interactions
+ +- use @Input and @Output in another place because I used Store (@Input for passing data to a news-item, and @Output for passing event from the ‘Load More’ button).
+4. + Add routing.
+It should be possible to go to the specific article page, to ‘edit’ and to the ‘create’ pages.
+5. + Done all of the above: all components, all routes, all buttons.
+No need to bind to any real API –for example ‘Save’ button may just use console.log(‘Saved’).